telerik/winforms-docs/controls/sparkline/populating-with-data/data-binding.md

 * __IBindingListView__ interface.
 For example BindingSource class.

-To bind the series you need to set theValueMember property.
+To bind the series you need to set the __ValueMember__ property.
 The following example demonstrates this.

 #### Bind Series to a DataTable